 • Light sensitive

-7. Amazon Frogbit – Best Floating Plant For Cherry Shrimp
+7. Amazon Frogbit – Best Floating Plant for Cherry Shrimp

 • Floating plant